saltedge/sca-authenticator-ios/docs/SDK_README.md

 Authenticator iOS SDK - is a module for connecting to Salt Edge Authenticator API of Bank (Service Provider) System, that implements
 Strong Customer Authentication/Dynamic Linking process.

-You can find source code of Authenticator Identity Service here: for [Authenticator Identity Service iOS](https://github.com/saltedge/sca-identity-service-example).
+You can find source code of Authenticator Identity Service here: [Authenticator Identity Service](https://github.com/saltedge/sca-identity-service-example).

 ## How Authenticator system works